observablehq/plot/README.md

 [Marks](https://observablehq.com/@observablehq/plot-marks) visualize data as geometric shapes such as bars, dots, and lines.
 An single mark can generate multiple shapes: for example, passing a [Plot.barY](#plotbarydata-options) to [Plot.plot](#plotplotoptions) will produce a bar for each element in the associated data.
 Multiple marks can be layered into [plots](#plotplotoptions).

 Mark constructors take two arguments: **data** and **options**.
 Together these describe a tabular dataset and how to visualize it.
 Options that are shared by all of a mark’s generated shapes are known as *constants*, while options that vary with the mark’s data are known as *channels*.
 Channels are typically bound to [scales](#scale-options) and encode abstract values, such as time or temperature, as visual values, such as position or color.
+(Channels can also be used to order ordinal domains; see [sort options](#sort-options).)

 A mark’s data is most commonly an array of objects representing a tabular dataset, such as the result of loading a CSV file, while a mark’s options bind channels (such as *x* and *y*) to columns in the data (such as *units* and *fruit*).